spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 # Scenario - Cloud Gateway Cluster Provisioning Stalled or Failed

-After you finish configuring the cloud gateway in Palette, the PCG cluster provisioning process should take up to 15 minutes to finish the PCG cluster deployment.
+After you finish configuring the cloud gateway in Palette, the PCG cluster provisioning process may take up to 15 minutes to finish the PCG cluster deployment.

 However, if the PCG cluster provisioning gets stuck, it could hint incorrect cloud gateway configurations, unavailable IP addresses for the worker nodes, or the inability to perform a Network Time Protocol (NTP) sync.
 <br />